 Managing Depression Among Residents

-This tells you the percentage of residents exhibiting symptoms of depression.
+This indicates the percent of residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage